 - Successful proposals provide faculty with opportunities to further their own scholarship in ways that otherwise may not have been possible, and these experiences in turn enrich their teaching.

 The college seeks to encourage a culture of active grant-seeking among its faculty members and expects faculty members to make every effort to secure funding from external grant sources to supplement their sabbatical salaries.

-However, if a tenured faculty professor is unable to secure external funding, the college is committed to ensuring that no faculty member must live on less than 100% of base institutional salary during a period of paid leave.
+However, if a tenured faculty professor is unable to secure external funding, the college is committed to ensuring that no faculty member receives less than 100% of their base institutional salary during a period of paid leave.
 Therefore, this sabbatical salary grant program provides an opportunity for tenured faculty members to apply for backstop funding to bring their sabbatical salary up to 100% of their base institutional salary, where applicable.

 Sabbatical Salary Grant Details

 - Sabbatical salary grants are available to tenured faculty eligible for a mini-sabbatical or a full sabbatical.

 - These grants aim to support tenured faculty members in maintaining up to 100% of their base institutional salary during their paid sabbatical leave, taking into account the 75% base sabbatical salary already provided by the College, along with any external funds that may be obtained.

 - Sabbatical salary grants and/or external grants awarded may not be used to exceed what a faculty member’s 100% annual income will be.

 - It is the College’s belief those whose projects are appropriate for outside funding or other forms of external support are expected to apply for it.

 - Sabbatical salary grants support projects for professional development and active scholarship while a faculty member is on paid leave.